expressjs/expressjs.com/en/guide/routing.md

 <h2 id="app-route">app.route()</h2>

 You can create chainable route handlers for a route path by using `app.route()`.
-Because the path is specified at a single location, creating modular routes is helpful, as is reducing redundancy and typos.
+Because the path is specified at a single location, creating modular routes is helpful, as it’s reducing redundancy and typos.
 For more information about routes, see: [Router() documentation](/{{ page.lang }}/4x/api.html#router).

 Here is an example of chained route handlers that are defined by using `app.route()`.